KillingSpark/restic-cronned/Documentation/Configuration.md

 * "LogDir" tells restic-cronned where to write logs to
 * "Log*" are parameters that are passed to lumberjack which makes to logs

+## Loading
+Restic-cronned will descend into directories in "Dir" and also follow symlinks.
+It will load all .json files if they match the object layout and load all .flow files into one big flow collection.

 ## Objects
 Jobs/Timers/... are objects which are generally configured like this: